Sometimes entire games are product placement, with the corporate Mascot as the playable character:

 More technical racing games don't just have product placement for vehicles, but even for parts.
 Two excellent examples are the 4x4 Evolution and the Need for Speed franchise after Underground (see its own listing).

-EA Sports's NHL franchise has hockey equipment manufacturers (CCM and Reebok, for example) and their own licensees (Honda was prominent in NHL 11).
+EA Sports's NHL franchise has hockey equipment manufacturers (CCM and Reebok, for example) and their own licensees (Honda was prominent in the recent games).
 Unlike the FIFA example, the NHL does not have league-wide sponsors that have to be included.

 Virtual-ON has a very, very subtle product placement: the backs of the Virtuaroids have Sega Saturn consoles on them.
 The sequel, Virtual-On: Oratorio Tangram, replaces the Saturns with Dreamcasts.